kanthorlabs/kanthorq/website/docs/003-concepts/005-task.md

     Retryable --> Running
 ```

-But if the event countinuely return an error after configurable times, we should put that event to the `Discarded` state.
-Once event is in `Discarded` state, user need to investigate on those events by themself to figure out what wrong was happen.
-They they can move it back to `Available` so they can be processed again
+If the task continues to fail after a configurable number of retries, it transitions to the `Discarded` state.
+Once in the `Discarded` state, the user must manually investigate and decide whether to move the task back to `Available` for reprocessing.

 ```mermaid
 ---